-The submission for the women's award was unfortunately not of an acceptable standard, which lead the Commission to award a mix team in tennis, a women team in MamaNet and a single man.
+The submission for the women's award was unfortunately not of an acceptable standard, which led the Commission to award a mixed team in tennis, a women team in MamaNet and a single man.

-- Award winning team: Mix team Tennis of TUL, Finland - Award winning team women: Team Vitinia (AICS Italy) of MamaNet - Award winning men: Raido Liitmae Wrestling and beach wrestling (JOUD Estonia)
+- Award winning team: Mixed team Tennis of TUL, Finland - Award winning team women: Team Vitinia (AICS Italy) of MamaNet - Award winning men: Raido Liitmae Wrestling and beach wrestling (JOUD Estonia)

-Whilst a disappointing number of nominations for the green cards there were unforeseen circumstances e.g. the loss of luggage at the airport which meant no actual green cards or nomination forms were available to give to referees or Technical Commissioners (TCs) for the sports.
-Copies were made of the nomination form and given to TCs.
+Whilst the number of nominations for the green cards was disappointing, there were unforeseen circumstances e.g. the loss of luggage at the airport which meant no actual green cards or nomination forms were available to give to referees or Technical Commissioners (TCs) for the sports.
+Copies were made of the nomination form and given to TCs but too late.